jsiwrk/dockerfiles/rsyslog-dev/README.md

 Environment variables inside the container
 ------------------------------------------
-The first time you run the `rsd` command, it will create a file `.rsd_env` in your workspace (for example, `~/work/rsyslog/.rsd_env`).
+The first time you run the `rsd` command, it will create a file `.rsd_env` in the workspace directory (for example, `~/work/rsyslog/.rsd_env`).
 The variables you define in this file will be visible as environment variables inside the container.
 If you change this file, the `rsd` command will automatically restart the container.

 The `WORK_DIR` variable is also defined inside the container, with the same value as the `--workdir` argument included in the `rsd` alias definition.